 Don’t let your nose do more running than your legs this spring!
 Seasonal allergies, hay fever, allergic rhinitis – no matter what you refer to them as, there is one common denominator everyone can agree on: they’re inconvenient.
-Before you decide to move to the desert in order to avoid the itchy sore throat you get every spring, consider taking steps to prevent and manage your allergies.
+Before moving to the desert to avoid the itchy sore throat you get every spring, take steps to prevent and manage allergies.

 What are seasonal allergies?

 Seasonal allergies occur when allergens such as mold, trees, grasses and weeds release spores and pollen into the air.
-When a person is allergic to these types of allergens, their immune system releases chemicals, such as histamine, to combat the allergens.
-Those inconvenient allergy symptoms are caused by the release of these chemicals into your body.
-Symptoms of seasonal allergies may be pushed aside and attributed to the common cold, but if you tend to come down with a “cold” around the same time every year – it’s likely to be seasonal allergies.
+When a person is allergic to allergens, their immune system releases chemicals, such as histamine, to combat the allergens.
+Allergy symptoms are caused by the release of chemicals into your body.
+Seasonal allergy symptoms may be attributed to the common cold, but if come down with a “cold” at the same time every year – it’s likely seasonal allergies.
 Check out some of the most common allergy symptoms below:

 - Runny nose